 This lovely private resort is the perfect place for a bit of R&R. The rooms are amazing; set up in the canopy with views of Mount Kinabalu.
 I got up on our last morning to watch the sunrise over Mount Kinabalu and I was not disappointed!

 Borneo makes a perfect destination for a family holiday or a luxury holiday of any kind.
 I could not recommend it enough!
-If you’d like to plan a trip here, whether it’s for a family, a honeymoon or simply for a break – I can arrange every aspect.
-I can organise flights, stopovers and transfers, find the best accommodation to suit your budget and arrange for private our group tours to help you include all the beaches, wildlife and jungle experiences available in Borneo.
-To start planning your tip, contact Grainne.
+If you’d like to plan a trip here, whether it’s for a family, a honeymoon or simply for a break – we can arrange every aspect.
+We can organise flights, stopovers and transfers, find the best accommodation to suit your budget and arrange for private our group tours to help you include all the beaches, wildlife and jungle experiences available in Borneo.